Mathnasium

-Mathnasium (also Mathnasium Learning Center) is an American education brand and supplemental math learning franchise consisting of over 1,000 learning centers around the world (mostly in the United States), that provides instruction to students in pre-kindergarten through high school.
+Mathnasium (also Mathnasium Learning Center and stylized as MA+HNASIUM) is an American education brand and supplemental math learning franchise consisting of over 1,000 learning centers around the world (mostly in the United States), that provides instruction to students in pre-kindergarten through high school.
 The curriculum employs the Mathnasium Method, a proprietary system developed primarily by co-founder Lawrence Martinek, based on his decades of experience in math education.

 History

 Larry Martinek, a Los Angeles-based mathematics educator, began writing his own supplemental materials to school curriculum.
 In 1985, Martinek published Math Tips for Parents, a guide for parents and teachers based on his own experiences and his work with his son.
 He argues that a student's dislike of math stems from the frustration and embarrassment of not understanding math the way it is taught, and that students build confidence and mastery in mathematics through successful encounter and interaction with carefully selected materials.
 He emphasized that an approach combining oral, visual, mental, tactile and written modalities helps children to develop number sense.

 Mathnasium was founded in 2002 by Larry Martinek, David Ullendorff, and Peter Markovitz.
 The first center opened in Westwood, Los Angeles, California, The first center remains company-owned, while the majority of locations operate as franchises.
 The company began franchising in 2003.
 By 2019, Mathnasium had grown to over 1,000 centers across five continents.
 In 2019, the franchise expanded to Australia.